jxtngx/lightning-lab/README.md

 ### Reviewing Source Code

-The following three videos were created by Lightning's Thomas Chaton; the videos are extremely helpful in learning how to use code search features in VS Code to navigate a project's source code, enabling a deeper understanding of what is going on under the hood.
+The following three videos were created by Lightning's Thomas Chaton; the videos are extremely helpful in learning how to use code search features in VS Code to navigate a project's source code, enabling a deeper understanding of what is going on under the hood of someone else's code.

 > these videos were created before PyTorch Lightning was moved into the Lightning Framework mono repo